by Jayne Cravens

 for Afghan women on public speaking.
 This resource

-was developed in 2007, for Afghan female staff working out of
+was developed in 2007, for Afghan female staff working out of an

-an Afghanistan government
+Afghanistan government agency,

 - Aid

 workers need to help local staff avoid scams.
-If
+If you

-site in a developing country, I hope you will consider doing a
+in a developing country, I hope you will consider doing a

 lunchtime workshop for your locally-recruited colleagues about